- Coyotes look like a cross between a fox and a small collie or German shepherd and weigh between 9 and 14 kilograms.

 This method only works if we all respond to coyote encounters aggressively.

-Preventing conflicts with coyotes
+Reducing conflicts with coyotes in urban areas

 - If a coyote is returning to your neighbourhood, it is because shelter or easy meals are available there.
+Speak with your neighbours about prevention actions and work together to reduce attractants.

 - Never unintentionally feed coyotes.
 Pet food, garbage and fruit fallen from trees might also be available.
 Reduce your